ppy/osu-wiki/wiki/Tournaments/GNV/5/en.md

 - If the player is not ready after choosing a map, the timeout will be used.
 - If the timeout is up and still has not chosen a map, then the pick is given to the opponent.
 - If the timeout is up and still not ready after choosing a map, then the point is given to the opponent.
-- If there is no response from the player for 10 minutes, then the opponent gets Win By Default.
+- If there is no response from the player for 10 minutes, then the opponent gets to win by default.
-- Players have the right to request an abort during the match before 30 seconds have passed, only 1 repetition is allowed (a different map will reset the abort).
+- Once per match, players will be able to call for an abort during a map before 30 seconds have passed should technical issues occur.
-- Abort timing is based on the referee's knowledge, evidence can be seen on irc or replay on Livestream (if available).
+- The timing of the abort call (and whether the abort call is valid or not) will be determined by records such as the IRC log or the livestream feed and the referee's discretion.
-- Everything can be negotiated with the referee and opponent if there is information about obstacles such as connection, power outages, or the likes of it.
+- Players are free to discuss upon obstacles such as connection issues, power outages, and the likes of it to the referee and their opponent at any time.
-- Especially for Grand Finals, players in the last match are required to showcase the Tiebreaker map after the match ends.
+- Exclusive to the Grand Finals, players participating in the Grand Final match are required to showcase the Tiebreaker map after the match ends.

-### Reschedule Rules
+### Reschedule rules
 - Active players reschedule with a clear time along with the date and time of the start of their match.
-- Determination of reschedule in a round must have a day between Friday, Saturday, Sunday, or Monday 1 week after the mappool showcase of the round with a deadline of 16:00 on Monday.
+- The new match time must fall into a Friday, Saturday, Sunday, or Monday of their corresponding stage with a deadline of 16:00 on Monday.
 - Exceptions to the reschedule provisions only apply if there are objective force majeure circumstances that befall the players/one of them.
 - Reschedule can be done on weekdays if there is an urgency in the form of force majeure circumstances that befall one of the players.